aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 # Additional logs were removed for brevity
 ```

-Next, open the `amplify/backend/function/awssupplychaindemopowertools/lib/nodejs` folder that was added to your project and run `npm i @aws-lambda-powertools/logger@latest` to install the [AWS Lambda Powertools Logger](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/core/logger/) that we will be using to create structured logs for our Lambda functions.
+Next, open the `amplify/backend/function/awssupplychaindemopowertools/lib/nodejs` folder that was added to your project and run `npm i @aws-lambda-powertools/logger@latest` to install the [AWS Lambda Powertools Logger](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/core/logger/) that you will use to create structured logs for our Lambda functions.

 Having JSON structured log entries helps not only in searching, but also produces consistent logs containing enough context and data to ask arbitrary questions on the status of your system.
 We can take advantage of the logger from [AWS Lambda Powertools for TypeScript](https://github.com/awslabs/aws-lambda-powertools-typescript).